ReDI-School/intermediate-java/oop-3-inheritance_nd_visibility/index.md

 Extract the `Shape` class and implement the `Square` shape.

 ### Exercise 2
-Make a new class `RediList`, that extends the `ArrayList` class and  implement a `count` method that returns the number of occurences of a specific element in the object of `RediList`.
-Think about how can you implement such functiolanlity with the datastructures that you have learned so far.
+Make a new class `RediList`, that extends the `ArrayList` class and  implement a `count` method that returns the number of occurrences of a specific element in the object of `RediList`.
+Think about how can you implement such functionality with the data structures that you have learned so far.

 ## [Inheritance and Visibility assignment]()

 #### Follow the link, accept and download the assignment from GitHub Classroom

+## food for thought

+- After learning about access modifiers do you think a constructor of a class can be private?
+Let's have a discussion about it on slack!